 - Be patient with yourself.
 You aren’t going to wake up the day after and feel awesome, but you will eventually feel better.

-- Don’t be afraid to talk to your surgical team if you have any questions.
+- Don’t be afraid to talk to your surgical team if you have any questions about Ankle Replacement Surgery.
 I am lucky that my team at POSMC has a great communication system and i can shoot off email questions at any time.

 I’m going to keep this conversation going- stay tuned for information about “life post Broström procedure.”